-Black swan events have huge impact, but can only be recognized after the fact, which makes them seem random.
-If we accept what we don't know, can we redefine 'possible'?
+Black swan events have huge impact, but can only be recognized after the fact.
+I was fascinated by the idea that if we accept what we don’t know, we could redefine “possible.”

 A black swan is a highly improbable event with three principal characteristics: It is unpredictable; it carries a massive impact; and, after the fact, we concoct an explanation that makes it appear less random, and more predictable, than it was.
 The astonishing success of Google was a black swan; so was 9/11.
 For Nassim Nicholas Taleb, black swans underlie almost everything about our world, from the rise of religions to events in our own personal lives.

 Why do we not acknowledge the phenomenon of black swans until after they occur?
 Part of the answer, according to Taleb, is that humans are hardwired to learn specifics when they should be focused on generalities.
 We concentrate on things we already know and time and time again fail to take into consideration what we don’t know.
 We are, therefore, unable to truly estimate opportunities, too vulnerable to the impulse to simplify, narrate, and categorize, and not open enough to rewarding those who can imagine the “impossible.”